Sarum College logo

 Postgraduate pathways

-Ordination formation and training leading to a Master of Arts (MA) or Postgraduate Diploma (PGDip) for those with prior theological learning.
+Ordination formation and training leading to a Master of Arts (MA) or Postgraduate Diploma (PGDip) for those with prior theological learning, validated by Common Awards at Durham University.

 Sarum College Independent Study